cisco7507/2016CloudSpecialistsSummitJuly/Heat/07_Exercise2.md

 ![Launch Stack](./images/Exercise_2_3.png  "Launch Stack")

-> **Question:** Do you think the UUID of the Network or Subnet could be use by a Heat client or by another HOT which nests this template?
+> **Question:** Do you think the UUID of the Network or Subnet could be used by a Heat client or by another HOT which nests this template?

 >**Answer: YES!!** You're starting to see the power of composibility.

 You can go look at your OpenStack Networks and you will see your orchestrated Network and Subnet showing.